 Shaping Latin American Horror

 La Llorona was a pioneer for Mexican horror, inspiring a wave of folkloric films.
 Its success showed that local legends could resonate globally, influencing directors like Guillermo del Toro, whose Crimson Peak (2015) echoes its gothic tone.
-The film’s legacy is evident in modern Latin American horror [Mexican Gothic, Gabriel Trujillo Muñoz, 2010].
+The film’s legacy is evident in modern Latin American horror.
+Del Toro has spoken openly about growing up with these tales, and traces of that sensibility appear in his use of haunted houses and mournful female figures.
+The 1933 film did not invent the approach, but it proved the approach could work on screen and last.

 Global Legacy and Remakes